ArdentHeavyIndustries/2pir/README.md

 --logfile
 	Where to log application output.
 	There is no default; if left unspecified, all output will go to STDOUT.
 INFO and ERROR messages will go to STDOUT regardless.

---fake
-	Use fake serial port; useful for testing, but this functionality is not entirely finished at this time.

 --port
 	Address of the serial port to connect to; for example, /dev/ttyUSB0 for USB or /dev/ttyS0 for direct serial.